Abengs84/tavling/README.md

 ### Final Results
 - Complete scores shown only at game end
-- Detailed breakdown of proximity-based scoring for year question
+- Final rankings consider proximity-based tiebreaker for players tied at 8 points

 ## Browser Support
 - Works on modern browsers with WebSocket support